10 things I’ve learned about Instagram in my first year

 Remember the word ‘social’ in social media?
 I’m not saying that you should replace all your social interactions with social media, but you do need to be sociable and have conversations.
 What’s more, it can be fun.

 I joined an Instagram pod and whilst I was in it, I noticed it was a very supportive environment.
 As well as sharing our posts for others to comment on, we also share our frustrations, celebrations and other news.
-It’s a place where the people understand exactly the challenges facing small business owners.
+It’s a place where people understand exactly the challenges facing small business owners.
 In fact, it’s through being in this pod that I’ve found a great graphic designer to work with.
 She’s called Bhavini and her business is called B81 Designs.

 5. All work and no play…

-Because Instagram posts can only be made from smartphones, this social network gives you the opportunity to engage with your followers on a personal level.
+Because Instagram posts can be made from smartphones, this social network gives you the opportunity to engage with your followers on a personal level.

 For me, it’s easy to share something personal in a moment.
 For example, since moving into my house, I’ve tried my hand at gardening.
-Because I’ve been working at home, not only have I been able to garden at times that suit me, I’ve also been able to enjoy the fruits of my labour by working in the garden.
-These types of posts are kind of work related, but also let my followers have an insight into the person behind the business.
+Because I’ve been working at home, not only have I been able to garden at times that suit me, but I’ve also been able to enjoy the fruits of my labour by working in the garden.
+These types of posts are kind of work-related, but also let my followers have an insight into the person behind the business.

 If you’re the only person in your business, don’t hide behind a brand.
 Let people see who you are.
 Even if you have a team, give them time to shine.
 People will buy from you if they trust you.
-What better way for them to do that than find out more about you?
+What better way for them to do that than to find out more about you?